zbalkan/osq-ext-bin/README.md

 1. What is extension version?

-2. It is 1.0.24.4.
-It is digitally signed by PolyLogyx
+It is 1.0.24.4.
+It is digitally signed by PolyLogyx.

-3. What osquery version to use?
+2. What osquery version to use?

-4. It has been built and tested with 3.2.6.
+It has been built and tested with 3.2.6.
 It also works with 3.3.0.

-5. I have installed osquery using the MSI from osquery website.
+3. I have installed osquery using the MSI from osquery website.
 Now what?

-6. Stop the osquery service, replace the osquery.flags and osquery.conf with the ones provided here.
+Stop the osquery service, replace the osquery.flags and osquery.conf with the ones provided here.
 Feel free to edit them to bring the configurations from previous files.
 Restart osqueryd/osqueryi

-7. Extension is loaded by osqueryd.
+4. Extension is loaded by osqueryd.
 Can I also see the extension tables by running osqueryi?

-8. Unfortunately no. There are multiple reasons for it, one of them being the communication pipe between osquery core and extension is taken by osqueryd, so osqueryi won't load the extension.
+Unfortunately no. There are multiple reasons for it, one of them being the communication pipe between osquery core and extension is taken by osqueryd, so osqueryi won't load the extension.

-9. Does it depend on any kernel component?
+5. Does it depend on any kernel component?

-10. It does.
+It does.

-11. Do we need to install the kernel component seperately?
+6. Do we need to install the kernel component seperately?

-12. No. The extension executable is self sufficient.
+No. The extension executable is self sufficient.
 The kernel component is automatically installed/uninstalled with the load and unlaod of extension.
-    There are however situations when osquery doesn't install the extension very cleanly and the drivers may reamin loaded.
+There are however situations when osquery doesn't un-install the extension very cleanly and the drivers may reamin loaded.

+7. Is there a cleanup utility in such a case?

+Yes.
+You can use *\_cleanup.bat.* It would need to be launched from an admin console

-13. osquery has a lot of tables too.
+8. osquery has a lot of tables too.
 What advantage do the extensions' tables provide?

-14. osquery tables provide a point-in-time state of the system.
+osquery tables provide a point-in-time state of the system.
 The extension tables are evented tables and therefore remove any blind spot between 2 queries.
 Both the form factors have their own distinct advantages.
-On top of it, the extension enables osquery to be a single agent for all data collection needs from the endpoint i.e. live investigation, real time state changes and log monitoring.
+On top of it, the extension enables osquery to be a single agent for all data collection needs from the endpoint i.e. live investigation, real time state changes, performance monitoring and log monitoring.

-15. Is there a cleanup utility in such a case?

-16. Yes.
-You can use *\_cleanup.bat.* It would need to be launched from an admin console

-17. How to upgrade from the last released extension version (1.0.22.2)?
+9. How to upgrade from the last released extension version (1.0.22.2)?

-18. Unfortunately a non-disruptive upgrade is not supported at this point.
+Unfortunately a non-disruptive upgrade is not supported at this point.
 The clean way of upgrading would be: *Stop the osquery service.
 Run the cleanup utility.
 Replace the file plgx_win_extension.ext.exe.
 Re-start the service.*
 Any previously stored data tables will be lost.

-19. What if something breaks?
+10. What if something breaks?

-20. You get to keep both the pieces.
+You get to keep both the pieces.
 Isn't that great?

-21. Do you also have fleet manager that provides out-of-box support for these tables and deployment of extension?
+11. Do you also have fleet manager that provides out-of-box support for these tables and deployment of extension?

-22. Yes, we do.
+Yes, we do.
 Feel welcome to contact us at info\@polylogyx.com

-23. I want to report an issue.
+12. I want to report an issue.

-24. You can log it here, mail to open\@polylogyx.com or find us on [osquery slack](https://osquery.slack.com/) at channel \# polylogyx-extension
+You can log it here, mail to open\@polylogyx.com or find us on [osquery slack](https://osquery.slack.com/) at channel \# polylogyx-extension

+13. What kind of performance penalities are introduced by the extension?

+The extension is a silent monitoring tool and barely takes any system resources.
+However, depending on the aggressiveness of the queries, the quality of event filters and the system activity, the performance could vary from system to system.
+By using the suggest config and flags we have provided, in the worst case also it remaind under 100 MB of RAM usage.
+However, the differential nature of osquery scheduled queries can add some burden on osquery, but again depending on how much of activity on the system and the query intervals.

-25. Any known issues?
+14. Any known issues?

-26. There is a small race between application of filters and the event collection, so for a short windows events that are supposed to be fitered get captured.
+There is a small race between application of filters and the event collection, so for a short windows events that are supposed to be fitered get captured.